eervin123/sigma/readme.md

 It wasn't the purpose of this exercise, but hey, the results are pretty promising. ![Simulation](simulation.png)

 The [modeling.ipynb](modeling.ipynb) is also a vectorbt training notebook.
 I took an example from the documentation and then built on it as well as commented it a bit.
 Here we make predictions on the direction of the market in the future and calculate a probability of an up or downtrend.
 Generating the following signal ![heatmap](heatmap.png "Heatmap") then we run a quick backtest on the signals.
 Looks like the model was pretty good pre-2021 but then went to hell in 2022 and beyond. ![Alt text](image.png)

+The new_high_new_low file has some work in there for paramater optimization.